-Several on-line or blended courses are offered in undergraduate and graduate programs.
+Several online or blended courses are offered in undergraduate and graduate programs.
 One online degree program is offered by the College, the Master’s in Educational Studies: Achieving Excellence in Teaching Math and Science.
-The online program provides professional development in elementary content and best teaching practice for the two STEM areas.
-The program is designed for teachers and other professionals who work with elementary age students.
+The online program is designed for teachers and other professionals who promote learning in math and science with students in grades 1-6.
 Students enrolled in the online program take a minimum of two eight-week courses each semester.

 THE CENTER FOR INTERNATIONAL PROGRAMS AND PARTNERSHIPS